 - 1. Generate a new serial number by executing the command "system serialnumber". - 2.
-Contact the Array Customer Support (Email: support@arraynetworks.com) to apply for a new license based on the serial number in the output of the command "show version". - 3.
-Import the license obtained from the Array Customer Support (Email: support@arraynetworks.com) by executing the command "system license".
+Contact the Array Networks Customer Support (Email: support@arraynetworks.com) to apply for a new license based on the serial number in the output of the command "show version" and the new capacity you wish to purchase. - 3.
+Import the license obtained from the Array Networks Customer Support (Email: support@arraynetworks.com) by executing the command "system license".